 Changes in interest rates could impact our anticipated interest income on our cash equivalents and investments in marketable securities.
 Our investments are fixed-rate short-term and long-term securities.
 Fair market value of fixed-rate securities may be adversely impacted due to a rise in interest rates.
 As a result, our future investment income may fall short of expectations due to changes in interest rates or we may suffer losses in principal if forced to sell securities which have declined in market value due to changes in interest rates.
-As of September 30, 2024, we had no available-for-sale marketable securities
+As of March 31, 2024, we had approximately \$36.7 million invested in available-for-sale marketable securities.
+An immediate 10% change in interest rates would not have a material adverse impact on our future operating results and cash flows.

 We do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.
-As of September 30, 2024, we are not subject to risks from immediate interest rate increases on our unsecured revolving line of credit facility.
+As of March 31, 2024, we are not subject to risks from immediate interest rate increases on our unsecured revolving line of credit facility.